dbos-inc/dbos-docs/docs/api-reference/cloud-cli.md

 **Parameters:**
 - `[application-name]`: The name of the application to register.
 By default we obtain the application name from package.json.
 This argument overrides the package name.
 - `-d, --database <string>`: The name of the Postgres database instance to which this application will connect.
+- `--enable-timetravel`: Enable time travel for this application.
+Please follow [our instructions](../cloud-tutorials/byod-management#enabling-time-travel) to set up your database before using this option.

 ---